csantanapr/generator-dapp/README.md

 ===

 - The Boilerplate is a set of files to help you rapidly get up and running a SPA
-- It illustrates some basic best practices when working with SPA.
-- Helps you build your SPA which some times consume a lot of time when starting a new SPA
+- Helps you build your SPA which some times consumes a lot of time when starting a new SPA
 - The SPA provides optional creation of Hybrid App using [Apache Cordova/PhoneGap](cordova.io)

 Clone